Explaining Preferences with Shapley Values: Proposed method: Pref-SHAP

 \begin{proposition}[Preferential value function for contexts] Given a preference function $g_U\in \cH_{k_E^U}$, denote $\Omega' = \{1,...,d'\}$, then the utility of context features $S'\subseteq \Omega'$ on $\{\bfu, \bfxleft,\bfxright\}$ is measured by $\nu^{(p_U)}_{\bfu, \bfxleft,\bfxright, S'}(g_U) = \EE[g_U\left(\{\bfu_S, U_{\Sc}\}, \bfxleft,\bfxright\right)\mid U_S=\bfu_S]$ where the expectation is taken over the observational distribution of $U$.
 Now, given a test triplet ($\bfu, \bfxleft, \bfxright)$, if $\hat{g}_U= \sum_{j=1}^m \alpha_j k_E^U\left((\bfu_j, \bfxleft_j, \bfxright_j), \cdot\right)$, the non-parametric estimator is:

 where $\Xi_{\bfxleft,\bfxright} = \left(\bfK_{\bfXleft, \bfxleft}\odot \bfK_{\bfXright, \bfxright} - \bfK_{\bfXright, \bfxleft}\odot \bfK_{\bfXleft, \bfxright}\right)$. \end{proposition}

 Analogously, the average influence of a specific context feature can be computed by taking an average over all pairs of matches, i.e. by using a modified value function $\frac{1}{m}\sum_{j=1}^m \nu^{(p_U)}_{\bfu,\bfxleft_j,\bfxright_j, S'}(\hat{g}_U)$.
 We summarise different ways to modify the proposed preferential value functions to interrogate the preference models in Table~\ref{table: interrogation}.

-The full \textsc{Pref-SHAP} algorithm and its computational considerations are presented in Appendix \ref{compute_stuff}.
+\shortparagraph{Computational complexity of \textsc{Pref-SHAP}} When computing GPM, it is fundamentally a \emph{kernel ridge regression} (KRR), which naïvely has complexity $\mathcal{O}(n^3)$.
+There exists a multitude of approximation techniques for KRR, the most common type being the Nyström approximation \cite{JMLR:v6:drineas05a}.
+For all our experiments, we use FALKON~\cite{Meanti2020KernelMT}, a large-scale library for solving kernel logistic regression using preconditioned conjugate gradient descent and Nystr\"om approximations.
+FALKON has a computational complexity of $\mathcal{O}(n\sqrt{n})$, which effectively becomes the complexity for GPM when using FALKON.
+As the value function for GPM requires estimating conditional mean embeddings, which in turn also are KRR's, one can appeal to FALKON again to reduce complexity to $\mathcal{O}(n\sqrt{n})$.
+We summarize the procedure of \textsc{Pref-SHAP} in Algorithm \ref{main_alg}.

+We further detail computational details pertaining to computing coalitions $S$ and batched conjugate gradient descent (\texttt{BatchedCGD}) in Appendix \ref{compute_stuff}.